wrkzcoin/turtlecoin-crypto/README.md

 ##### Prerequisites

-You will need the following packages: cmake (2.8 or higher), make, and git.
+You will need the following packages: CMake (2.8 or higher), make, and git.

 You will also need either GCC/G++, or Clang.